MikePohatu/Birdsnest-Explorer/documentation/install/completeinstall.md

 #### Active Directory

 The following fields are required in an ActiveDirectory authorization configuation.
+Two domain groups are required, one for BirdsNest admins, and one for normal users.

 **Type**: Must be "ActiveDirectory" \
 **Name**: The display name to appear in the BirdsNest Console login page\
 **Domain**: Fully qualified Active Directory domain name\
 **ContainerDN**: Root OU distinguished name containing users and groups authenticating to the Console.\
 **SSL**: Whether to use LDAPS or not.\
 **AdminGroup**: The SamAccountName of the BirdsNest admin group.
 Admin users must be a direct member of this group.
-Lookup is not recursive.\
+Nested groups are not supported.\
 **UserGroup**: The SamAccountName of the BirdsNest user group.
 Users must be a direct member of this group.
-Lookup is not recursive.\
+Nested groups are not supported.\
 **TimeoutSeconds**: Console session timeout in seconds.
 This is the time between requests to the server after which the session is expired.

+Example "Authorization" section for Active Directory authorization:

 ```json
   "Authorization": [